jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Going upward in the encapsulation for both source and target, eventually you encounter a symbol that they’re both (indirectly) contained in.
 This is the *closest mutual descendant*.
 The closest mutual descendant makes the connection between those two symbols.
 Even when the line is hard coded, the line is set by another symbol.
 The closest mutual descendant is the closest symbol that can reach both source and target symbol.

-The consequence of this is that the source symbol’s Set and the target symbol’s Copy (Get) must be accessible to the closest mutual descendant, otherwise the line cannot be set at all.
+The consequence of this is that the source symbol’s Set and the target symbol’s Copy (Get) might be accessible to the closest mutual descendant, otherwise the line cannot be set at all.

 In a diagram where you don’t denote publicity, potentially anything is public so lines other than call lines have no limitations to their connections to the outside.
 When you consider publicity however, restrictions can be laid on these outward lines.

 An descendant of the closest mutual descendant (which is also a mutual descendant) could also have set the line, be it that the source and target symbols are published as far up the encapsulation hierarchy.
-That is: the Set procedure of the source symbol and the Copy procedure of the target symbol must be public to it.
+That is: the Set procedure of the source symbol and the Copy procedure of the target symbol might be public to it.
 Lines set at design time are set by the closest mutual descendant, though.

 Lines set at design time are set at run time on creation of the mutual descendant.
 This means that lines of a symbol’s children only exist in created objects, because line targets are data stored in the created object.